Vend is suitable for retailers of all sizes. Inventory features are comprehensive and POS functions familiar to all shop workers.

 If you delve into the help section through the dashboard in the app and browse multiple pages, there’s no home button to return to the main dashboard page at one click.
 You have to repeatedly tap the back button until you’re back to dashboard settings.
 So in our experience, most issues were related to admin features and help pages, while the day-to-day POS features were fine.

 Vend’s features are extensive, particularly around product profiles and stock management.
 If you want a system that manages detailed supply information, stock levels, product information and flexible sales records, you will find that Vend meets all those comprehensively.
-It should be said that many of Vend’s features are standard in retail EPOS, but compared with alternatives, it is still quite advanced.
-The following features are a slice of what’s included, just to give you an idea.
+It should be said that many of Vend’s features are standard in retail EPOS, but compared with alternatives, still quite advanced.
+The following features are just a slice of what’s included.

 Stock management: Perhaps the biggest strength of Vend is its ability to track and organise rich inventories in the system.
 If you already have a list of products in an Excel spreadsheet (CSV file), it is easy to import these into the system.
 Otherwise, manually add detailed product information in the library, to be displayed in the POS interface or found through search.
 Add notifications if someone is about to process something that’s low in stock, and make use of the many other inventory tools designed to automate supply ordering and make it easy for you to organise stock across multiple stores.